boonlogic/expert-python-sdk/docs/How-Tos/How_To_Autotune_Data.md

 success, config = bn.autotune(instance)
 ```

-There are a few different options that go along with this.
+There are a few different options that go along with this:

 ##### by_feature
 Autotune tries to find the best min, max, and percent variation for the data posted, but the min and max might not apply to the data overall. by_feature tells autotune to set each column of data with a different min and max specific for that column.
 The default is false.